Task: hv_STLYE hv_0000

 20) Pasta Primavera

-A chicken and rice bake is a one-dish answer to “I can’t deal with multiple pots.”
-The rice cooks in broth and picks up all the savory chicken drippings, which feels like culinary cheating (the good kind).
-Include frozen peas toward the end to keep them bright.
-Even if it’s you and you’re exhausted, it still smells like someone’s mom is doing a great job at dinner.
+A Chicken and rice bake is a one-dish answer to “I can’t deal with multiple pots.”
+The broth in which the rice cooks captures all of the delicious chicken drippings, which feels like culinary cheating (in a good way).
+To keep the color of the dish from changing, add frozen peas at the end.
+Even if it’s just you and your fatigue, it still gives the impression that someone’s mother is cooking up a wonderful meal.

 23) Chicken Noodle Soup